Illyriad: Evolving World

 The world of Illyriad is supposed to change and is supposed to evolve over time.
 Mysteries and special locations have been added to the world such as The Temple of Reason, The Heroic Statues and the Steamtastic brewery.
 In actuality, there are only a very limited number of "mysteries" and special locations and the map hasn't been evolving for years.
 All mysteries, except one that is unsolvable, have been solved and aren't really mysterious.

 In June 2011 the geography of one part of the world became infected and changes on a daily basis.

 Alliances

 Players can form alliances, and are provided with alliance forums, chat and a central treasury.
 Alliances interrelationships begin neutral, but they can choose to enter different states with each other such as: Confederation, NAP or War.

 As well as the "hard power" of alliances in war, diplomacy, protection and politics; alliances in Illyriad allow players to cooperate to achieve things that would be beyond them as individuals.
 This includes investigating and solving mysteries spread across the world and competing in server wide tournaments.

 Political Intrigue

-Alliance and players are also continuously drawing and changing territorial lines and having secret meetings that decide the fate of entire sections of the world.
-However, with a very large world and realistic travel times for trade, diplomats and military it becomes hard for even large alliances to exert direct force at large distances from their core power blocks.
+Alliances and individual players may also engage in territorial disputes and secret negotiations that influence the control of different regions of the game world.
+However, because of the game's large scale and realistic travel times for trade, diplomatic missions, and military movements, even large alliances may find it difficult to project direct power over areas far from their core territories.